 Top 25 USA Curling Collegiate final team ranking in 6 of previous 7 seasons (2013, 2014, 2016, 2017, 2018, 2019)

 Top 15 individual finishes at the USA Cycling Collegiate Road Nationals in the Division I women’s division in the Criterium, Road, and Time Trial races in 2017

 First-place finish at the UDA Rocky Mountain Dance Championships (Collegiate Division) in 2019

 Hosted and qualified for the US Intercollegiate Team Skating National Championships and placed 8th at the event in 2018

-8th place individual finish in the All-Around at the NAIGC National Championships (Level 8) in 2018
+Placed fourth as a team at the NAIGC National Championships (Level 8) in 2019

 Ice Hockey (M)